sudheer71/terraform/03-Terraform-Settings-Providers-Resources/README.md

 ## Terraform Providers
-as a Terraform admin in my local desktop first i have to install the Terraform CLI.
+As a Terraform admin in my local desktop first i have to install the Terraform CLI.

 And so whenever what happens means